 If you want the beast streaming hardware you can get and aren't all that concerned with the cost, you want Apple TV 4K.
 You don't even have to be a complete Apple fan to benefit from Apple TV 4K.
 (But you'll be able to take advantage of more features if you're using an iPhone, iPad or Mac — like the ability to use your phone or iPad for on-screen typing, or AirPlay to stream content not immediately available on Apple TV itself.)

-That said, Apple TV 4K is a couple years old now, having been introduced in the fall of 2017.
-Be on the lookout for a new model any time now.
+That said, Apple TV 4K is a few years old now, having been introduced in the fall of 2017.
+Be on the lookout for a new model any time.
+Christmas 2020 rumors didn't pan out, but we'd be surprised if we didn't see a new model in 2021.
+(Possibly with a new Apple-produced processor in tow?)

 Apple TV 4K hits all the specs you want in modern streaming hardware.
 It handles 4K resolution.
 It supports Dolby Vision HDR, and Dolby Atmos audio.
 (The former requires a display that also supports Dolby Vision, and the latter requires an audio setup that supports Dolby Atmos.)
 Not once in years of ownership have I thought "This thing is slooooooow."
 And Apple continues to update the software in line with hits other products.
 (In fact, it wasn't until 2020 that Apple's second- and third-generation Apple TV products — dating all the way back to 2010 — started losing developer support.)